 Life Sciences and Health Care Tender Management Processes

-Looking at the main issues of tender management we can isolate and identify the key areas that are central to providing a full tender management strategy that will address the common issues to life science tender management.
-These can be broken down into the 5 stages of tendering that run from when the tender begins to be known through the offer and awarding process and on into the management of pricing during the period the tender is active.
-In each case we can identify what the specific issues are, set a list of objectives that we should attain to be proficient in our tendering practices and identify which part of a complete tender management tool-set responds to this requirement.
+Looking at the main issues we can isolate and identify the key areas that are crucial to provide a full strategy, that will address them to Life Sciences Tender Management.
+These areas can be broken down into 5 stages of tendering, that run from the first steps of the tender’s analysis through the offer and awarding process together with the pricing management, during the tender developing period.
+In each case we can identify the specific issues, set a list of objectives that we should attain to be proficient in our tendering practices and identify which part of a Tender Management tool-set responds to this requirement.

 Shape the tender

-Preparing the bid in terms or technical, administrative and economic documentation.
+Preparing the bid in terms of technical, administrative and economic documentation.

-The company may be required to request and receive permission before participating in the tender and receiving the specification.
-The content of the specification will be studied and from this the pricing and products with which to respond are chosen.
+The company may be asked to request and receive permission before participating in the tender and receiving the specification.
+The content of the specification will be studied, and subsequently the right pricing and products to respond will be determined.

 Administrative, quality and technical documentation will be produced to be sent with the economic offer.
-The offer may also require the provision of specifically labeled samples as well as payment of taxes and provide bank guarantees.
+The offer may also requires the provision of specifically labeled samples as well as payment of taxes and bank guarantees.

 Each step of the participation and submission activities must be carefully planned, assigned and checked to ensure they are error free.

-Documentation must be generated following the customer's specifications automatically, modified, tracked and associated with the tender so that it may be retrieved quickly and efficiently.
+Documentation must be automatically generated following the customer's specifications, as well as been modified and tracked, and be associated to the tender so that it may be retrieved quickly and efficiently.
 The tender office must have a complete overview of the situation of the tender as well as the current activities in progress, next steps and the critical deadlines that must be met.

 Where the tender specifies requirements such as samples, taxes etc. these should be automated and controlled to ensure that they are correctly and timely provided.